LabZhengLiu/LabZhengLiu.github.io/index.md

 # Research Interests
 <font size="4">
-My research interests fall into the areas of computer graphics, image processing, scientific computing, and etc.
+My research interests fall into the areas of computer graphics, 3D vision, deep learning, and digital twins.
 More specifically, I am interested in the following topics:
 <ul>
 <li>